What is happening with the school curriculum in Victoria?

 The Certificate is designed to supplement existing swimming & water safety programs delivered by schools and learn-to-swim providers.
 A Teacher Guide is provided to support the assessment of the Certificate competencies.

 Once a student has achieved the competencies, schools and learn-to-swim providers can order the certificates from Life Saving Victoria (LSV).
-More information including a sample certificate, teacher guide and order form can be found HERE.
+More information including a sample certificate and teacher guide can be found HERE.

 What Swimming & Water Safety skills are important?